collinswakholi/Kernza_stems_detection/README.md

 - The training results will be saved in the `"project/name"` folder.
 The best model will be saved in the `"project/name/weights"` folder.

 ### Inference
+- Download the stem count model artefacts from [Google Drive](https://drive.google.com/drive/folders/1VLQkowfidxsOjknyZr7Up9Ks8omRDjnm?usp=sharing).
-- To run inference on images in a folder, open the `inference.py` file and edit the variables to match your dataset.
+- To run inference on images in a folder, open the `inference.py` or `inference.ipynb` if you are using Colab.
+Edit the variables to match your dataset and model directory.
 ```bash
 img_sz = 2048